sturentz/api-feed-cache/README.md

 The script will act can act as a require, restful call, or cron job.
 This will give a variety of ways for use cases to fit the delivery pipeline.

-After the PHP script has been made, the project will be pranched into ruby, etc, to give the same funcitonality to fit your backend flavor of server needs.
+After the PHP script has been made, the project will be branched into ruby, etc, to give the same funcitonality to fit your backend flavor of server needs.